Austin access, Hill Country driving, and reservation timing

 Time the arrival around the point of the day

 If water access is the point, build around the reservation.
-If the trip is more about the square and a stay, aim for a cleaner check-in and slower evening instead of forcing the first afternoon to do everything.
+If the trip is more about the square and a stay, aim for a easier check-in and slower evening instead of forcing the first afternoon to do everything.

 What the drive is really for